debruine/data-sim-workshops/README.md

 ### Data simulation for factorial designs

-When: Tuesday July 13 13:30-15:00 (BST)
+When: Wednesday April 27 09:00-11:00 (BST)
-Where: From Proposal to Publication: Pathways to Open Science (zoom)
+Where: York University

 This session will cover the basics of simulation using {faux}.
 We will simulate data with factorial designs by specifying the within and